AstraZeneca/runnable/docs/concepts/integration.md

     def validate(self, **kwargs):
         """
-        Raise an exception if the mode_type is not compatible with service provider.
+        Raise an exception if the executor_type is not compatible with service provider.

         By default, it is considered as compatible.
         """